axialeaa/DoormatCarpetExtension/README.md

 * Additional notes:
   * Thanks to my friend [intricate](https://github.com/lntricate1) for critiquing my code and providing a formula to calculate explosion immunity on the fly <3

+## deepslateDungeons
+Dungeons that generate below y = 0 will be made of cobbled deepslate instead of cobblestone.
+* Type: `Boolean`
+* Default value: `false`
+* Allowed options: `true`, `false`
+* Categories: `SURVIVAL`, `FEATURE`, `DOORMAT`
+* Additional notes:
+  * This will not affect already-generated chunks, so if you intend to feature this modification on a long-term survival world, it's best to enable the setting right away.

 ## disableEndPortalCrossing
 Disables travelling through end portals.
 * Type: `Boolean`